 From the Mass: Opening Prayer, First Reading, Responsorial Psalm, Second Reading, Alleluia Song or Gospel Acclamation, Gospel Responsorial, Gospel Lesson, Homily, Profession of Faith, Prayers of the Faithful or Special Rite

-The Eastern liturgies do not begin with a confessional, but it is very common for liturgies of the West to have a confessional in the entrance liturgy.
-After the entrance liturgy the Mass continues with the section called the Liturgy of the Word.
-This part of the liturgy closely resembles the Jewish synagogue worship and its primary purpose is the instruction of the congregation.
-Through the appointed Scripture readings and the homily (sermon) the congregation receives instruction on living a Christian life.
+The Liturgy of the Word begins with music and after an introduction it moves to a general confession.
+This is a non-specific form of a personal confession.
+The Eastern liturgies do not begin with a confessional, but it is very common for liturgies of the West to have a confessional during the beginning section of the Mass.
+After the confessional a prayer of the day (celebration) is offered, this prayer sets the tone for the reminder of the Mass.
+With the prayer done, the liturgy moves to its primary function, which is the instruction of the gathered assembly.
+Through the appointed Scripture readings and the homily (sermon) the people receive instruction on living a Christian life.

 After being instructed in the Christian faith, the congregations affirm their faith through a Creed, like the Apostles’ Creed, and offer their intercessory prayers.
 While reciting a creed is nothing new, the intercessory prayers are something new for the modern Christian.
 What was ancient is new again, the collective prayers of the gathered assembly are offered during the Mass.
 For over a thousand years the intercessory prayers of the entire community had been removed from the gathered assembly and neatly inserted into parts of the Eucharist Prayer.
 The liturgical reforms of the second Vatican Council brought these prayers from the altar to the pews and by doing so restored an ancient practice.